 “Never give up.”
 It’s probably one of the most cliché phrases you’ll hear as you’re building your career.
 But there’s a reason this saying is common—you never know when success is around the corner.

-Believing that is easier said than done, so we collected the following stories of icons who definitely never gave up, including J.K.
+Believing that is easier to say than do, so here is a collection of the following stories of icons who definitely never gave up, including J.K.
 Rowling and Stephen King, for starters.
 These folks are now household names, but they didn’t become one easily.
-Read on and get inspired!
+Read on and gain inspiration!

-J.K.
-Rowling had just gotten a divorce, was on government aid, and could barely afford to feed her baby in 1994, just three years before the first Harry Potter book, Harry Potter and The Philosopher’s Stone, was published.
+After getting a divorce, being on government aid, and barely affording to feed her baby in 1994, it is safe to say that J.K.
+Rowling has been through a lot.
+This all occurring just three years before the first Harry Potter book, Harry Potter and The Philosopher’s Stone, was published.
 When she was shopping it out, she was so poor she couldn’t afford a computer or even the cost of photocopying the 90,000-word novel, so she manually typed out each version to send to publishers.
-It was rejected dozens of times until finally Bloomsbury, a small London publisher, gave it a second chance after the CEO’s eight-year-old daughter fell in love with it.
+After dozens of rejections, finally, Bloomsbury, a small London publisher, gave it a second chance after the CEO’s eight-year-old daughter fell in love with it.

 King was broke and struggling while writing his first novel Carrie.
-He lived in a trailer with his wife—also a writer—and they both worked multiple jobs to support their family while pursuing their craft.
-They were so poor they had to borrow clothes for their wedding and had gotten rid of the telephone because it was too expensive.
+He lived in a trailer with his wife—also a writer—and they both worked multiple jobs.
+They did this to support their family while pursuing their craft.
+The couple was so poor that they were borrowing clothes for their wedding.
+They even had to get rid of the telephone because it was too expensive.

-Perry had a rough childhood.
-He was physically and sexually abused growing up, got kicked out of high school, and tried to commit suicide twice—once as a preteen and again at 22.
+Perry had a rough childhood but he did not give up.
+This included: enduring physical and sexual abuse growing up, his high school kicking him out, and attempting to commit suicide twice.
+At the ages being once as a preteen and again at 22.
 At 23 he moved to Atlanta and took up odd jobs as he started working on his stage career.

-Oprah’s dealt with a lot throughout her public life—criticism about her weight, racism, intrusive questions about her sexuality, just to name a few—but she never let it get in the way of her ambition and drive.
-When you look at her childhood, her personal triumphs are cast in an even more remarkable light.
+Oprah’s dealt with a lot throughout her public life—criticism about her weight, racism, intrusive questions about her sexuality, just to name a few; however, she never let it get in the way of her ambition and drive.
+When looking at her childhood, her personal triumphs cast in an even more remarkable light.

 Growing up, Oprah was reportedly a victim of sexual abuse and was repeatedly molested by her cousin, an uncle, and a family friend.
 Later, she became pregnant and gave birth to a child at age 14, who passed away just two weeks later.
-But Oprah persevered, going on to finish high school as an honors student, earning a full scholarship to college, and working her way up through the ranks of television, from a local network anchor in Nashville to an international superstar and creator of her OWN network (we couldn’t help ourselves.)
+But Oprah persevered, going on to finish high school as an honors student.
+She earned a full scholarship to college and working her way up through the ranks of television.
+Then from a local network anchor in Nashville to an international superstar.
+Finally, she became the creator of her OWN network (we couldn’t help ourselves.)

-When Carrey was 14 years old, his father lost his job, and his family hit rough times.
-They moved into a VW van on a relative’s lawn, and the young aspiring comedian—who was so dedicated to his craft that he mailed his resume to The Carroll Burnett Show just a few years earlier, at age 10—took an eight-hours-per-day factory job after school to help make ends meet.
+At 14 years old, Carrey was dealing with his father losing his job.
+This led his family to hit rough times.
+They even had to move into a VW van on a relative’s lawn.
+At age 10 he was dedicating all his time to his craft.
+He then mailed his resume to The Carroll Burnett Show just a few years earlier.
+The young aspiring comedian took an eight-hours-per-day factory job after school to help make ends meet.